Attack on Camp Holloway

 In February 1965 Soviet Premier Alexei Kosygin travelled to Hanoi to rebuild Soviet ties with North Vietnam, and the formation of a military alliance was on the agenda.
 Coincidentally, senior security adviser to the U.S. President McGeorge Bundy was also in Saigon to report on the political chaos in South Vietnam.
 In the shadow of those events, the VC 409th Battalion staged an attack on Camp Holloway on 7 February 1965.
 This time, with his victory in the 1964 presidential election secured, Johnson decided to launch Operation Flaming Dart which entailed strikes on North Vietnamese military targets.
 However, with Kosygin still in Hanoi during the U.S bombing, the Soviet government decided to step up their military aid to North Vietnam, thereby signalling a major reversal of Khrushchev's policy in Vietnam.

+A 1997 meeting between senior American and Vietnamese officials revealed that the attack was not directly ordered by Hanoi, nor were they aware of the State Department officials' visit to Saigon.
+Dang Vu Hiep stated "This was a spontaneous attack by the local commander" and that Alexei Kosygin "was not pleased, but he couldn't say anything."
+Robert McNamara and CIA analyst Chester L. Cooper commented that had Washington known Vietnamese intentions the attack could have been interpreted differently.
+McNamara stated, "I think we'd have put less weight on it and put less interpretation on it as indicative of North Vietnam's aggressiveness."